Find Affordable College Courses

 Political Science majors at TCU take out an average of $22,500 in student loans while working on their egree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $514.

-Full Political Science & Government at Texas Christian University Report
+Read full report on Political Science & Government at Texas Christian University

-You’ll be in good company if you decide to attend The University of Texas at Austin.
-It ranked #3 on our 2023 Best Political Science & Government Schools in Texas list.
-UT Austin is a very large public school located in the large city of Austin.
+You’ll join some of the best and brightest minds around you if you attend The University of Texas at Austin.
+The school came in at #3 on this year’s Best Political Science & Government Schools in Texas list.
+UT Austin is a very large public school located in the city of Austin.

 Political Science majors at UT Austin take out an average of $21,500 in student loans while working on their egree.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $293.